 Outside of the world of academia, my interests lean toward entertainment and fitness, often both at the same time.
 I like to listen to comedy podcasts like How Did This Get Made?, The Dork Forest, and Go Bayside!, while doing an Insanity workout or practicing yoga.
 I also enjoy creating quirky blog posts and playing Just Dance on the Wii.

-Loyola Marymount University - BA, Film Production
+Undergraduate Degree: Loyola Marymount University - Bachelor in Arts, Film Production

-University of Southern California - MBA, Marketing
+Graduate Degree: University of Southern California - Masters in Business Administration, Marketing

 SAT Composite: 1490

 SAT Verbal: 750